skbkontur/cement/README-module.yaml.md

 A module shall contain configuration `full-build`, including all the others, if possible.
 It will be used while execution of the following commands `cm get` and `cm build`.

-Optional configuration `default` is a parent for all the others.
+Optional configuration `default` can contain default build and deps sections.

 Example: